 There are different definitions for “cool,” but we’ll focus on it as an adjective describing the cold weather in this lesson.
 The word for cool in Korean in this context is 시원해요 (shiwonhaeyo).
 However, if you want to know the other terms for “cool,” we have another article saying cool in Korean.

 Dry in Korean is 건조 (geonjo).
 This is used to describe a period where the amount of rainfall is low.
 This is more common in tropical countries where there are only dry and wet seasons.

 Humid in Korean is 습하다 (seupada).
 People often experience this temperature in summer.

 Rain in Korean

-The word for rain in Korean is 비 (bi), while the lighter version of rain, which is a shower in Korean is called 소나기 (sonagi).
+The word for rain in Korean is 비 (bi), while the lighter version of rain, which is a shower in Korean, is called 소나기 (sonagi).
 Also, umbrella in Korean is 우산 (usan).
-These go hand in hand, so make sure you have your umbrella with you when it rains!
+These go hand in hand, so make sure you have your umbrella with you in the rainy seasons!

 Wind in Korean